falseywinchnet/PicoGPT/README.md

 **Why it exists.** Residual MLPs and attention are affine updates in the same space.
 There is no explicit mechanism to preserve tagged structure across depth.

 **Consequences.** Any structure injected at the input (special tags, distances) is re-encoded repeatedly and loses legibility.
 Downstream layers must re-derive what upstream once knew.
+This drift converts crisp tags into distributed hints; without protected channels, later layers inherit only a shadow of early structure.

 **Reinforcement.** Fuels Failure 7 (preconditioning decay) and amplifies Failure 8 (decoders default to smooth blends when structure is ambiguous).